LQYaphets/flutter_inappwebview_ohos/flutter_inappwebview_ohos/README.md

 FAQ

-In ohos, A blank page is displayed when an abnormal website is accessed.(访问异常网站时，显示空白页面)
+In ohos, A blank page is displayed when an abnormal website is accessed.

-In ohos, jump maps are not supported.(不支持跳转地图)
+In ohos, jump maps are not supported.